 Interesting read taken from Big Rigs 26 Feb 2016 - edited

-THESE days not only are synchromesh gear boxes just as good, but the technology, even for automatics, is good enough as well.
+THESE days not only are synchromesh gear boxes just as good in heavy vehicles, but the technology, even for automatics, is good enough as well.

 What seems to have developed is a sort of stigma towards synchros and autos, as well this mentality that if it’s not a road ranger it’s not a real truck.
 These days the only trucks that really use road rangers are the American brands such as Kenworth, Freightliner, Western stars, Fords and Macks.